moein2024/Weather/README.md

 How to Use

-1. Generate Your Own API KEY:
+1. Generate Your Own API KEY And Replace In The Code:
 <pre>
 https://home.openweathermap.org/api_keys
 </pre>